mapbox/real-time-maps/README.md

 The code for this project is licensed under the BSD 3-Clause License - see the [LICENSE](./LICENSE.md) file for details.

 For data licensing, see the [README in the data/ folder](./data/README.md).

-## Acknowledgments

-Ivan Ramiscal and Chris Toomey for help clarifying and diagramming structure of solution.

-Link back to mapbox.com/solutions landing page.